 The Biodiversity Project

 Ecosystems represented in these protected areas range from kelp forests and eelgrass meadows on Aquatic Reserves, to old growth forest, native grasslands, native oak woodlands, high alpine and mid-montane habitats, salt marshes, bogs, estuaries and other wetlands on Natural Areas.

 The programs that are responsible for these areas have limited funding and need help and support.
-Read on to learn more about our project!
+Check out these web links for information about each program:

+The Biodiversity Project